Sunda clouded leopard: Distribution and habitat

 The Sunda clouded leopard is restricted to the islands of Borneo and Sumatra.
 In Borneo, it occurs in lowland rainforest, and at lower density in logged forest below 1500 m.
 In Sumatra, it appears to be more abundant in hilly, montane areas.
 It is unknown if it still occurs on the Batu Islands close to Sumatra.

 Between March and August 2005, tracks of clouded leopards were recorded during field research in the Tabin Wildlife Reserve in Sabah.
 The population size in the 56 km2 research area was estimated to be five individuals, based on a capture-recapture analysis of four confirmed animals differentiated by their tracks.
 The density was estimated at eight to 17 individuals per 100 km2.
 The population in Sabah is roughly estimated at 1,500–3,200 individuals, with only 275–585 of them living in totally protected reserves that are large enough to hold a long-term viable population of more than 50 individuals.
 Density outside protected areas in Sabah is probably much lower, estimated at one individual per 100 km2.

 In Sumatra, it was recorded in Kerinci Seblat, Gunung Leuser and Bukit Barisan Selatan National Parks.
 It occurs most probably in much lower densities than on Borneo.
 One explanation for this lower density of about 1.29 individuals per 100 km2 might be that on Sumatra it is sympatric with the Sumatran tiger, whereas on Borneo it is the largest carnivore.

 Clouded leopard fossils were excavated on Java, where it perhaps became extinct in the Holocene.

 Ecology and behaviour

 The habits of the Sunda clouded leopard are largely unknown because of the animal's secretive nature.
 It is assumed that it is generally solitary.
 It hunts mainly on the ground and uses its climbing skills to hide from dangers.

+Diet

+The Sunda clouded leopard has been observed feeding on sambar deer, muntjacs, Bornean bearded pigs, mouse deer, porcupines and primates.